The psychopath screening test is a tool used by mental health professionals to assess an individual’s presence and severity of psychopathic traits.

 How common is psychopathy?

-Keep in mind that psychopathy is a complex disorder — characterized by a combination of personality traits, emotional deficiencies, and behavioral patterns.
+Remember, psychopathy involves a combination of personality traits, emotional deficiencies, and behavioral patterns.

 Additionally, it is not a disorder that is recognized in the Diagn and Statistical Manual of Mental Disorders (DSM-5) or International Classification of Diseases (ICD-11) and it’s often subsumed under the diagnosis of antisocial personality disorder (ASPD).